Mr. Brainwash: Life Is Beautiful

 Mr. Brainwash's first solo show, Life Is Beautiful, opened in the summer of 2008, in a former T.V. studio in Hollywood.
 The show garnered the cover of LA Weekly, one of Los Angeles' most circulated publications.
 Life Is Beautiful attracted thousands of people who lined the streets for blocks.
 Featuring a 20-foot robot, a pyramid made of 20,000 books and a life-size recreation of Edward Hopper's "Nighthawks," Life Is Beautifuls exhibition time extended to three months, attracting a total of 50,000 visitors.

 Life Is Beautiful: Icons

 On February 14, 2010, Guetta opened his second show in New York City.
 The show Life Is Beautiful: Icons covered 15000 sqft of an abandoned warehouse in the Meat Packing District to create a gallery.
 According to Anthony Haden-Guest, a portrait of Jim Morrison made of broken vinyl records in a simplistic version of the style of mosaicist Ed Chapman was sold for $100,000.
 Massive cans were created for the show, ranging in size from 4 ft to 12 ft and are now embodied as prints in a series.

-Opera Galery London
+Opera Gallery London

 On October 6, 2011, Guetta opened a solo exhibition at Opera Gallery in London.
 The previous night the street outside the gallery was sprayed with paint by RSH as a statement about the false nature of Mr. Brainwash's artwork.